5 Measurement error

 1. Simple (but not very efficient) methods may consist in using intraclass correlation coefficients (Koo and Li 2016) or concordance correlation coefficients (Lin 1989) directly on each coordinate \((x,y,z)\) of each landmark.

-2. A simpler and more efficient method may consist in using principal component analysis: see Cucchi et al. (2011) for a nice example.
+2. A simpler and yet efficient method may consist in using principal component analysis: see Lockwood, Lynch, and Kimbel (2002) or Cucchi et al. (2011) for two nice examples.

 3. Finally, the R functions geomorph::gm.measurement.error() and/or geomorph::procD.lm() may be useful (or not, depending on the study design).
-See also this blog post.
+For more information, see this blog post.
+Furthermore, recent developments by Collyer and Adams (2024) allow for a more precise decomposition of the measurement error into systematic and fluctuating components, and allow for richer interpretations.